 Despite of the impact that Google has had on both our professional and personal lives, operating and understanding their advertising system can be a frustrating and tiresome process.
 As a Customer Success Specialist here at WordStream I get all sorts of questions; however the most frequent questions almost always concern Google's Quality Score.

 In case you’re not familiar with Quality Score here’s a quick summary.
-In every AdWords account Google assigns a Quality Score to your keywords, ad groups, campaigns, site links, and ads.
+In every Google Ads (formerly known as AdWords) account Google assigns a Quality Score to your keywords, ad groups, campaigns, site links, and ads.
 This number (1-10) is based on a number of different metrics including (but not limited to) click-through rate, quality of your landing page, keyword/ad relevance, keyword/search relevance, geographic performance, ad’s performance on a site, and your targeted devices.

 While Google assigns a Quality Score to a number of areas in your account, some of the most vital are your keyword Quality Scores.
 Now, there are a number of reasons why you may have a low keyword Quality Score; in this blog post I will highlight three.
 However it’s important to first understand that Quality Score (whether at the keyword level or elsewhere) is industry dependent.
 Therefore, accounts that advertise in fields like insurance, software technology, loans, and mortgages tend to have lower Quality Scores because there is more competition.
 Yet if you eliminate the competitiveness of the field from the equation, Quality Score is calculated in the same way for all advertisers.
 Here are the three mains reasons why you may have a low KEYWORD Quality Score: